Ecommerce personalization: How—and why—to customize your website for your customers + 15 real brand examples

 - A referral source for a newsletter advertisement you placed

-Or, by default channel grouping often found in Google Analytics, like:
+Or, by default channel grouping in Google Analytics, like:

 Why personalize your site based on how someone landed there?

 Based on the way someone finds your website, they’re likely looking for different things.
 For example:

 - Some search for a keyword and come across your search ad or even a high-ranking blog post.

 - Some come across your store organically on social media, or through a paid ad on the same feed.

 - Some find you after a podcast spot, a subway ad, or a referral code from a friend.